hotmeshio/sdk-typescript/README.md

 <br/>

 ## Visualize | OpenTelemetry
-HotMesh's telemetry output provides unmatched insight into long-running, x-service transactions.
-Add your Honeycomb credentials to any project using HotMesh and HotMesh will emit the full *OpenTelemetry* execution tree organized as a DAG.
+HotMesh's telemetry output provides unmatched insight into long-running, cross-service transactions.
+Add an OpenTelemetry sink to any service where HotMesh is deployed and HotMesh will emit the full *OpenTelemetry* execution tree organized as a DAG.

 <br/>